sparkecho/dip/README.md

 If you seek a much more mature image processing library, have a look at [opticl](https://github.com/slyrus/opticl).
 They did a great job, this project also inspired and borrowed much from it.

+But this project has some advantiges that opticl has not.
+For example opticl itself does not has any diaplay tools that can help you show your image on the screen, you need to write it to file and use an image viewer to check it.
+But this project contains various backends to display your image instantly, which make it more ease to use.

 Issues are welcome, but PRs are too early to receive.

 ## Progress